xypwn/scadqr/README.md

 Run tests: `./run_tests.py`

-If it can't find your OpenSCAD or ZBar executable, you can use the `-o` and `-z` options respectively to specify a custom path.
+If it can't find your OpenSCAD or ZBar executable, you can use the `-s` and `-z` options respectively to specify a custom path.

 ---
 Copyright (c) 2023 Darwin Schuppan.
 All rights reserved.